 ROOM SELECTION PROCESS

-Each spring semester, current students living in all residence halls (except for non-traditional/graduate housing locations) are able to participate in the Room Selection Process for the upcoming academic year.
-Room Selection gives students the ability to select their room and roommate(s) for the upcoming year based on space availability and any requirements of specific residence halls/living communities.
+Each spring semester, current students living in all residential locations can participate in the Room Selection Process for the upcoming academic year.
+Room selection gives students the ability to select their room and roommate(s) for the upcoming year based on space availability and any requirements of specific residence halls/living communities.
 Students who do not complete their housing application on time may not participate in the room selection process and will be assigned to housing after the housing selection has occurred.

 SAFETY POLICIES AND PROCEDURES IN RESIDENCE HALLS

-Important residence hall policies and procedures are listed below.
+Important residence hall safety policies and procedures are listed below.
 The University reserves the right to change these policies and procedures as conditions warrant.

-The following hazardous items are prohibited in all residence halls, graduate housing locations and anywhere on campus.
-Possession or use of such hazardous substances may result in disciplinary actions, fines, immediate confiscation, suspension, dismissal and/or expulsion.
-Hazardous items are not stored and will not be returned to owner.
-Any hazardous property found on campus will be confiscated and destroyed by University officials.
+The following hazardous items are prohibited in all residence halls, graduate housing locations, and anywhere on campus.
+Possession or use of such hazardous substances may result in disciplinary actions, fines, immediate confiscation, suspension, dismissal, and/or expulsion.
+Hazard items are not stored and will not be returned to owner.
+Any of the following hazardous properties found on campus will be confiscated and destroyed by university officials:

 - Explosives of any kind: Gasoline, kerosene, lighter fluid, or other flammable liquids

-- Guns, firearms, or replicas thereof, fireworks, explosives, ammunition and weapons of all types, including, but not limited to: pellet guns, BB guns, paint ball guns, cross bows, bows and arrows, spear guns, hunting knives, fighting knives, butterfly knives, throwing knives, knives longer than four inches, slingshots, clubs, brass knuckles, ice picks, and straight razors, stun guns, tasers, etc.
+- Guns, firearms, or replicas thereof, explosives, ammunition, and weapons of all types, including, but not limited to pellet guns, BB guns, paint ball guns, cross bows, bow and arrows, spear guns, hunting knives, fighting knives, butterfly knives, throwing knives, knives longer than four inches, slingshots, clubs, brass knuckles, ice picks, straight razors, stun guns, and tasers, etc.